On the Equivalence Principle and a Unified Description of Gravitation and Electromagnetism: Introduction

-The purpose of this letter is to postulate an equivalence principle for the electromagnetic field by way of examples and thereby to conclude that the general relativity theory, after a modification, is not only the theory of gravitation but also a unified theory of gravitation and electromagnetism.
-In order to reach at this conclusion we ought to emancipate ourselves from two conceptual obstacles.
-First, that the equality of the gravitational mass and the inertial mass is indespensable for the formulation of general relativity (hereafter GR).
+To this end, we shall first postulate an equivalence principle for the electromagnetic field by way of examples and thereby conclude that the general relativity theory, after a correction, is not only the theory of gravitation but also a unified theory of gravitation and electromagnetism.
+In order to reach this conclusion we ought to emancipate ourselves from two conceptual obstacles.
+First, that the equality of the gravitational mass and the inertial mass is indispensable for the formulation of general relativity (hereafter GR).
 Second, that the metrical field $g_{\mu\nu}$ represents the gravitational potentials only.
-Of course, it is indeed a remarkable fact of nature that the gravitational and inertial masses associated with all material objects are equal to a great accuracy \cite{eot, rol, bra}.
+Of course, it is indeed a remarkable fact of nature that the gravitational and inertial masses associated with all material objects are equal to a great accuracy \cite{eot,rol,bra}.
 As a result of this equality a given gravitational field imparts the same acceleration to all particles at a given spacetime point.
 Einstein generalized the experimental results on the equality of these two masses to the (weak) Equivalence principle \cite{ein6}, that {\em a uniform gravitational field and a uniformly accelerating frame are locally equivalent}, or stated slightly differently {\em gravitational and inertial forces are locally completely equivalent.}

+This paper is organized as follows.
+In Sec. \ref{sec:hypo} we consider a hypothetical world where the gravitational and inertial masses of material objects are different.
+We write down the Einstein field equations in such a world.
+In Sec. \ref{sec:newton} we treat Newtonian electromagnetism in the language of curved spacetime.
+The energy of a test charge in the viscinity of a charged sphere is considered to obtain the $g_{00}$ component of the resulting spacetime metric in Sec. \ref{sec:sphere}.
+In Sec. \ref{sec:action} we consider the action integral for a charged particle in superimposed gravitational and electromagnetic fields and obtain the same $g_{00}$ once more.
+In Sec. \ref{sec:elevator} we propose an elevator thought experiment for charged particles in an electromagnetic field.
+In Sec. \ref{sec:gravitational} we propose the modified field equations for a distribution of mass and electric charge.
+The line element for a spherically symmetric distribution of matter and charge is presented in Sec. \ref{sec:line}.
+Concluding remarks are presented in Sec. \ref{sec:concluding}.